In late December 2004, Mr. Nielson and I went into Anthropologie

 The day before Easter in 2009, I lay on my couch feeling sorry for myself.

-my appearance and who I had become.
+I felt ugly and ashamed of my appearance and who I had become.

 I sat in the pew without my bonnet.